VCurry20/-pands-problem-sheet/README.md

 ## Run file by python typing >  es.py Ulysses.txt  < the in command line ##
 ```
 This program uses the imported System module to access outside files, it then accesses a txt document containing Ulysses by James Joyce.
 The txt.file is reviewed for "e"'s and the number of "e"'s is returned to the user.
+This file take no user input - you run this program via the command line - python <program name> <txt file name>

 References: